Actress and director Penny Marshall dies at age 75

 LOS ANGELES --Penny Marshall, the comedic actress and director who helmed such blockbusters as "Big" after rising to fame on the TV sitcom "Laverne & Shirley," died Monday evening at her home in the Hollywood Hills, her publicist announced Tuesday.
 She was 75.

-The cause of death was complications from diabetes, publicist Michelle Bega said in a statement, adding that Marshall died "peacefully."
+The cause of death was complications from diabetes, publicist Michelle Bega said, adding that Marshall died "peacefully."

-After appearing as Laverne, opposite Cindy Williams' Shirley, on the hit 1970s series, Marshall went on to direct several well-received films including "Awakenings" in 1990 and 1992's "A League of Their Own."
+After appearing as Laverne, opposite Cindy Williams' Shirley, on the hit 1970s series, Marshall went on to direct several well-received films.
+Among them were 1988's "Big," which starred Tom Hanks and made Marshall the first woman to direct a movie that grossed more than $100 million.

+In 1992, Marshall reteamed with Hanks for "A League of Their Own," whose all-star cast also included Geena Davis, Madonna and Rosie O'Donnell.

 RELATED: Celebrities and notable figures who died in 2018